- Australian Four-handed Five Hundred

 - A contractor who holds the joker can nominate which suit it belongs to.
 It then counts as the highest card of that suit.

-- If the contractor does not hold the joker, or holds it and does not nominate a suit, then the joker belongs to no suit.
+- If the contractor does not hold the joker, then the joker belongs to no suit.
 It is the highest card in the pack, and wins the trick to which it is played, but there are restrictions on when it can be played:

 - if someone else has led to the trick, you can only play the joker if you have no cards of the suit led;